 manage Python environments and packages.

-environment variable can be set to automatically activate an
+The USE_IRFCB_PYTHON environment variable can be set to "TRUE" to automatically

 For more details, see the package README